 5AA.
 Modified application of section 22(2) of Act

-Under section 6(a) of the Act it is provided that section 22(2) of the Act shall apply to a residential tenancy agreement the subject of proceedings as if it were modified by inserting after paragraph (a):
+Under section 6(a) of the Act it is provided that section 22(2) of the Act shall apply to a residential tenancy agreement the subject of proceedings as if it were modified by inserting after paragraph (a)(i):

-(ba) a person who is —

-(i) an employee of, or acting on behalf of, the property manager of the premises the subject of the proceedings; and

-(ii) registered as a sales representative under the Real Estate and Business Agents Act 1978; or
+(ia) a person who is an employee of, or acting on behalf of, the property manager mentioned in subparagraph (i) and who is registered as a sales representative under the Real Estate and Business Agents Act 1978; or

 [Regulation 5AA inserted: Gazette 3 May 2013 p.
-1738-9.]
+1738-9; amended: Gazette 24 Dec 2019 p.
+4419.]

 5AB.
 Exemptions from section 27A of Act — residential agreements not required to be in prescribed form